simmundi/trurl/docs/index.md

 It consists of:

-- a dataframe implementation optimized for simulations (i.e. mutable)
+- Store a dataframe implementation optimized for simulations (i.e. mutable)
-- a built-in Object-Dataframe-Mapper - to express simulation logic in terms of mutating objects
+- an Object-Dataframe-Mapper - mapping dataframe rows to objects and vice versa, so that the simulation logic can be expressed in terms of reading and mutating objects
-- framework for writing, chaining and parallelizing functions that modify the dataframe (also in parallel).
+- framework for writing, chaining and parallelizing functions that modify the dataframe.
 - generic importer / exporter of the dataframe data (imports ORC, CSV and tiled (!); exports ORC, CSV, RDBMS, VisNow)

 ## Store: a mutable, typed data frame